Sclerotherapy FAQ Los Angeles

-Avoid tanning during the weeks leading to sclerotherapy, and do not take any NSAID medications (such as ibuprofen, Advil, Motrin), vitamin E, or herbal supplements that increase your chances of bruising.
+Avoid tanning during the weeks leading to sclerotherapy.
+Do not take any NSAID medications (such as ibuprofen, Advil, Motrin), vitamin E, or herbal supplements that increase your chances of bruising.
 Don’t shave within 24 hrs of the treatment as the solution used for cleansing purposes may cause some stinging.
-It is also recommended that you bring a short that you can wear during leg vein sclerotherapy.
+We also recommend that you bring a short that you can wear during leg vein sclerotherapy.

 When is the best time of the year to have sclerotherapy?

-I have seen some videos showing spider veins magically disappearing when injected.
-Is that realistic or even possible?
+I have seen videos showing spider veins magically disappear when injected.
+Is this possible?

 What to expect after the first sclerotherapy session?